r4zu/r4zu/README.md

 * 🌍  I'm based in Loja City
 * ✉️  You can contact me at [razuordonez@gmail.com](mailto:razuordonez@gmail.com)
 * 🚀  I'm currently working as Freelancer
-* 🧠  I'm learning Microservices, and React Native
+* 🧠  I'm learning Microservices, and DevOps
 * 🤝  I'm open to collaborating on Projects

 ### Languages